emdee-is/tox_profile/README.md

 ## Usage

 Reads a tox profile and prints out information on what's in there to stderr.
-Call it with one argument, the filename of the profile for the decrypt or info commands, or the filename of the nodes file for the nodes command.
+Call it with one argument, the filename of the profile for the decrypt, edit or info commands, or the filename of the nodes file for the nodes command.

 3 commands are supported:
 1. ```--command decrypt``` decrypts the profile and writes to the result